-- Take the ginger, shallot, lemongrass, garlic, red chili peppers and place them in a blender.
+- Take the ginger, shallot, lemongrass, garlic, red chilli peppers and place them in a food processor.

-- Add the water and blend to a paste, add to the beef stir and allow to marinade over night.
+- Add the water and blend to a paste, add to the beef stir and allow to marinate overnight.

-- Add in the dried chili, star anise, cinnamon and cardamom and cook for 2 minutes.
+- Add in the dried chilli, star anise, cinnamon and cardamom and cook for 2 minutes.

 - Add the beef followed by the ground cumin and coriander and cook for 5 minutes.

-- Now add the stock, coconut milk, tamarind paste, brown sugar and fish sauce.
+- Now add the coconut milk, stock, tamarind paste, brown sugar, kaffir lime leaves and fish sauce.

 - Stir, add a lid and cook on a low temperature for 2 hours.